Gao Changgong

-Gao Changgong (541? – June or July 573) (高長恭 (Gāo Chánggōng, Kao^{1} Chang^{2}-kung^{1})), formal name Gao Su (高肅 (Gāo Sù, Kao^{1} Su^{4})) or Gao Xiaoguan (高孝瓘 (Gāo Xiàogüán, Kao^{1} Hsiao^{4}-chüan^{2})), was a high-ranking general of the Northern Qi dynasty who was given a fiefdom in Lanling County, southern Shandong, so he was also known as the Prince of Lanling (蘭陵王).
+Gao Changgong (541? – June or July 573) (高長恭 (Gāo Chánggōng, Kao^{1} Chang^{2}-kung^{1})), born Gao Su (高肅 (Gāo Sù, Kao^{1} Su^{4})), alternatively named Gao Xiaoguan (高孝瓘 (Gāo Xiàogüán, Kao^{1} Hsiao^{4}-chüan^{2})), courtesy name Changgong, posthumous name Prince Zhongwu of Lanling (蘭陵忠武王), was an imperial prince, official and high-ranking general of China's Northern Qi dynasty.
+He was given a fiefdom in Lanling County, southern Shandong, hence he is also popularly known by his noble title as the Prince of Lanling (蘭陵王).
 Gao Changgong was the grandson of Gao Huan and the fourth son of Gao Cheng.
 According to the Book of Northern Qi and the Record of the Court Entertainment Bureau, Gao Changgong had a beautiful face and feminine physical appearance.
 Thus, he always wore a terrible mask when he fought in battles.

 Biography

 Gao Changgong was born the fourth son of Gao Cheng, elder brother of the first emperor of Northern Qi and therefore a prince of Northern Qi.
 He was given the title of Prince of Lanling on 1 May 560.
 Gao Changgong was also made a general by Emperor Wucheng of Northern Qi (Gao Zhan), his uncle, and his distinction in battles as well as personal kindness and bravery led him becoming widely loved and admired.
 Legend has it that he looked beautiful like a woman, so he wore a mask in battles to appear more fearsome to the enemy.

 Gao Changgong repelled the First Turkic Khaganate when they attacked Jinyang (晉陽, now the city of Taiyuan).
 His most famous battle however was the rescue of the siege of Jinyong (金墉, near modern Luoyang) in 564 A.D.
 Gao Changgong led only 500 cavalrymen and fought through an army of Northern Zhou, which was attacking the city with 100,000 soldiers.
 He fought his way to the gates the city, surprising the defenders.
 The soldiers of Jinyong did not recognize him, so he took off his helmet and mask.
 The soldiers in the city rejoiced at his arrival and were refilled with courage.
 They opened the gates and joined the battle outside the city.
 Soon the army of Northern Zhou was defeated.

 The performance of the masked dance The Prince of Lanling (蘭陵王) in Japan.

 In order to celebrate the victory, the soldiers composed the famous song and dance "The song of the Prince of Lanling entering the battle camp” (蘭陵王入陣曲, also known as 大面, "The great mask").
 According to the Record of the Court Entertainment Bureau (教坊記) of Tang dynasty, the dance "Great mask" was one of the courts musics to be performed with the emperor's audience.